-We see an increase in the need for socially relevant innovation; to boost our networks, activate our communities, and contribute to a healthier society.
+We see an increase in the need for socially relevant innovation: to boost our networks, activate our communities, and contribute to a healthier society.
 We invite you to join our ‘learning-by-doing’ lab, focused on getting things done for a project that matters.
-We will aim to change the way you look at the world; more opportunity-oriented and less problem-focused.
-Enter Design Thinking; a creative, holistic, multidisciplinary approach based on strong fundamentals where co-creation takes central stage.
-To achieve this, we've set-up the innovation lab.
+We aim to change the way you look at the world in a more opportunity-oriented and less problem-focused way.
+Enter Design Thinking: a creative, holistic, multidisciplinary approach based on strong fundamentals where co-creation takes central stage.
+To achieve this, we have set-up the innovation lab.

 This course is also part of the track: Innovation in European Business.

 Students from all kinds of backgrounds (from Design, Business, Communication to Engineering, etc.) who believe innovation is key and who are curious to learn more about creative approaches to innovation and development of services in the (near) future.

 Aim of the course